neurogenetics/LRRK2_conditional_v3/README.md

 and has been used in previous GWAS such as https://pubmed.ncbi.nlm.nih.gov/31701892/ and https://pubmed.ncbi.nlm.nih.gov/30957308/

 ### 2.1 Create new PC's for each cohort

-First loop over all cleaned unimputed data to create fresh PC's
+First loop over all cleaned unimputed data to create new PC's

 #### PC files without G2019S and rs76904798